katana-dev/docs/how-to/use-28-amp-types.md

 Do not use your AMP TYPE knob on the Katana or in Tone Studio.
 As this will change your amp to one of the default 5.
 Everything else is free game.

-When you are doing dialing in a tone you like, I would recommend using the **buttons on the amp** to save your tone to CH1-4.
+When you are done dialing in a tone you like, I would recommend using the **buttons on the amp** to save your tone to CH1-4.
 This is the most surefire way to save it.
-Sometimes Tone Studio forgets you are working with a Sneaky Amp, but your Katana will not.
+Sometimes Tone Studio forgets you are working with a Sneaky Amp and glitches out, but your Katana will not.

 ## 3rd party software method